jetbotml/2021SummerLibrary/01_Make_a_Curcuit/README.md

-# 1. Make a Circuit
+# 1. Make a Circuit.

 ## What is a Circuit?
 An electronic circuit is a circular path of conductors by which electric current can flow.
 A closed circuit is like a circle because it starts and ends at the same point forming a complete loop.
 Furthermore, a closed circuit allows electricity to flow from the (+) power to the (-) ground uninterrupted.